-Trump-Putin 'chemistry' steals the show in Hamburg
+Trump-Putin 'chemistry' fizzles in Hamburg

 Tillerson said Trump had “pressed president Putin on more than one occasion regarding Russian involvement [in the US election].
 President Putin denied such involvement”.

-He said Putin had asked for “proof and evidence” of election meddling ad that the two countries were unlikely to “ever come to some agreed-upon resolution of that question”.
+He said Putin had asked for “proof and evidence” of election meddling and that the two administrations were unlikely to “ever come to some agreed-upon resolution of that question”.

 He added that the US-Russia relationship was “too important to not find a way to move forward” despite the disagreement.

-He also said the two men had “positive chemistry” and that the meeting went on so long because there was “such a level of engagement and exchange, and neither one of them wanted to stop”.
+He also said Trump and Putin had “positive chemistry” and that the meeting went on so long because there was “such a level of engagement and exchange, and neither one of them wanted to stop”.

 Russia’s foreign minister, Sergei Lavrov, who was also in the room, gave a different account.

 “President Trump said he heard clear statements by Russian president Vladimir Putin that this is not true and that the Russian leadership did not interfere in these elections.
 He said he accepted these statements.
-And that’s that,” he said.
+And that’s that,” Lavrov said.

 Street violence